-Earlier in 2021, the US House Subcommittee on Economic and Consumer Policy called on Elanco, manufacturer of the Seresto collar, to temporarily recall its collar.
-The company refused to do so but is documenting consumer complaints as requested along with their internal communications about collar safety and sales volume.
+In 2021, the US House Subcommittee on Economic and Consumer Policy called on Elanco, manufacturer of the Seresto collar, to temporarily recall its collar.
+The company refused.

-In its statement addressing this request, Elanco noted more than 25 million collars sold in the US.
+In a statement a year ago, Elanco noted more than 25 million collars were sold in the US.
 The incident report rate for all adverse events was .3%.
 The simple math is that 750,000 animals had some type of reaction to the Seresto collar since 2012.
-So even a low percentage of problems is a lot of harmed animals!
+So even a low percentage of problems is a lot of harmed animals

 #3 Safer But Still Risky